-In Florence, the Court determined that penal institutions have an undeniable need to maintain safety and order within their facilities.
-Any requirement that would force penal institutions to exclude individuals from searches when there was no specific reason to suspect that the individual was concealing contraband would undermine the institution's interest in protecting its staff and inmates, according to the Court.
+In Florence, the Court determined that penal institutions have an undeniable need to keep their facilities safe and orderly.
+The Court determined that any requirement forcing correctional institutions to exclude individuals from searches when there was no specific reason to suspect that the individual was concealing contraband would undermine the institution's interest in protecting its staff and inmates.

 Reasonableness of Strip Searches After an Arrest